mircerlancerous/cordova-plugin-hce/README.md

         // do something with the command

         // send the response
-        hce.sendReponse(commandResponse);
+        hce.sendHexReponse(commandResponse);
     }

 ## hce.sendResponse
-Sends a response APDU back to the remote device.
+(deprecated) Sends a response APDU back to the remote device.

     hce.sendResponse(responseApdu, success);